lukso-network/LIPs/LSPs/LSP-16-UniversalFactory.md

     );

     /**
+     * @notice Deploys a smart contract.
+     *
      * @dev Deploys a contract using the CREATE2 opcode.
-The address where the contract will be deployed
-     * can be known in advance via the {computeAddress} function.
+The address where the contract will be deployed can be known in advance via the {computeAddress} function.
      *
      * This function deploys contracts without initialization (external call after deployment).
      *
      * The `providedSalt` parameter is not used directly as the salt by the CREATE2 opcode.
-Instead, it is hashed with
-     * keccak256: `keccak256(abi.encodePacked(false, providedSalt))`.
+Instead, it is hashed with keccak256: `keccak256(abi.encodePacked(false, providedSalt))`.
 See {generateSalt} function for more details.
      *
-     * Using the same `byteCode` and `providedSalt` multiple times will revert, as the contract cannot be deployed
-     * twice at the same address.
+     * Using the same `creationBytecode` and `providedSalt` multiple times will revert, as the contract cannot be deployed twice at the same address.
      *
-     * If the constructor of the contract to deploy is payable, value can be sent to this function to fund
-     * the created contract.
-However, sending value to this function while the constructor is not payable will
-     * result in a revert.
+     * If the constructor of the contract to deploy is payable, value can be sent to this function to fund the created contract.
+However, sending value to this function while the constructor is not payable will result in a revert.
      *
-     * @param byteCode The bytecode of the contract to be deployed
+     * @param creationBytecode The creation bytecode of the contract to be deployed
-     * @param providedSalt The salt provided by the deployer, which will be used to generate the final salt
-     * that will be used by the `CREATE2` opcode for contract deployment *
+     * @param providedSalt The salt provided by the deployer, which will be used to generate the final salt that will be used by the `CREATE2` opcode for contract deployment
+     *
      * @return The address of the deployed contract
      */
-    function deployCreate2(bytes calldata byteCode, bytes32 providedSalt)
-        public
-        payable
-        virtual
+    function deployCreate2(
+        bytes calldata creationBytecode,
+        bytes32 providedSalt
-        returns (address)
+    ) public payable virtual returns (address) {
-    {
         bytes32 generatedSalt = generateSalt(providedSalt, false, _EMPTY_BYTE);
-        address contractCreated = Create2.deploy(msg.value, generatedSalt, byteCode);
+        address contractCreated = Create2.deploy(
-        emit ContractCreated(contractCreated, providedSalt, generatedSalt, false, _EMPTY_BYTE);
+            msg.value,
+            generatedSalt,
+            creationBytecode
+        );
+        emit ContractCreated(
+            contractCreated,
+            providedSalt,
+            generatedSalt,
+            false,
+            _EMPTY_BYTE
+        );

         return contractCreated;
     }

     /**
+     * @notice Deploys a smart contract and initializes it.
+     *
      * @dev Deploys a contract using the CREATE2 opcode.
-The address where the contract will be deployed
-     * can be known in advance via the {computeAddress} function.
+The address where the contract will be deployed can be known in advance via the {computeAddress} function.
      *
      * This function deploys contracts with initialization (external call after deployment).
      *
      * The `providedSalt` parameter is not used directly as the salt by the CREATE2 opcode.
-Instead, it is hashed with
-     * keccak256: `keccak256(abi.encodePacked(true, initializeCalldata, providedSalt))`.
-     * See {generateSalt} function for more details.
+Instead, it is hashed with keccak256: `keccak256(abi.encodePacked(true, initializeCalldata, providedSalt))`.
+See {generateSalt} function for more details.
      *
-     * Using the same `byteCode`, `providedSalt` and `initializeCalldata` multiple times will revert, as the
-     * contract cannot be deployed twice at the same address.
+     * Using the same `creationBytecode`, `providedSalt` and `initializeCalldata` multiple times will revert, as the contract cannot be deployed twice at the same address.
      *
-     * If the constructor or the initialize function of the contract to deploy is payable, value can be sent along
-     * with the deployment/initialization to fund the created contract.
-However, sending value to this function while
-     * the constructor/initialize function is not payable will result in a revert.
+     * If the constructor or the initialize function of the contract to deploy is payable, value can be sent along with the deployment/initialization to fund the created contract.
+However, sending value to this function while the constructor/initialize function is not payable will result in a revert.
      *
-     * Will revert if the `msg.value` sent to the function is not equal to the sum of `constructorMsgValue` and
+     * Will revert if the `msg.value` sent to the function is not equal to the sum of `constructorMsgValue` and `initializeCalldataMsgValue`.
-     * `initializeCalldataMsgValue`.
      *
-     * @param byteCode The bytecode of the contract to be deployed
+     * @param creationBytecode The creation bytecode of the contract to be deployed
-     * @param providedSalt The salt provided by the deployer, which will be used to generate the final salt
-     * that will be used by the `CREATE2` opcode for contract deployment
+     * @param providedSalt The salt provided by the deployer, which will be used to generate the final salt that will be used by the `CREATE2` opcode for contract deployment
      * @param initializeCalldata The calldata to be executed on the created contract
      * @param constructorMsgValue The value sent to the contract during deployment
      * @param initializeCalldataMsgValue The value sent to the contract during initialization